-The College of Human Sciences currently has about 100+ college-level scholarship funds to award from (many funds award several scholarships each year).
+The College of Human Sciences currently has over 100 college-level scholarship funds to award from (many funds award several scholarships each year).
 When you submit your application for CHS undergraduate scholarships, we consider you for the scholarships that best fit your situation.
-Your department also uses this information to determine departmental scholarships.
+Your department/school also uses this information to determine departmental/school scholarships.

-February 14 is the deadline for submitting the CHS scholarship application.
-Applications must be received by 5:00 p.m.
+December 5: The deadline for submitting the CHS scholarship application.
+Applications must be received by 11:59 p.m.
+CST

 In addition to the application deadline, there are other important deadlines to consider:

-February 14: We recommend you submit your FAFSA by this date — or at least by March 1 for priority financial need consideration (otherwise, it can be turned in up to June 30).
+December 1:: We recommend you submit your FAFSA by this date for priority financial need consideration (otherwise, it can be turned in up to June 30).
 The FAFSA is for scholarships based on financial need, so it is optional.

 March 1: Income tax return should be completed for priority financial need consideration (when completing a FAFSA).